 A search for the user’s name within the shared mailbox also didn’t work because, as we highlighted before, the shared mailbox was now the owner of the data, not the inactive user.
 This meant finding information became far harder, with searches having to be carried out using the To and From fields or as full-text searches based on a specific SMTP address.

-And, to cap it all off, the huge volume of inactive users in the L&M Office 365 environment meant search performance was beyond sluggish.
+And, to cap it all off, the huge volume of inactive users in the L&M Microsoft 365 environment meant search performance was beyond sluggish.
 Deadlines for legal requests were missed due to delays identifying where to run the search and then because of the glacial pace of the search itself.
 L&M’s seemingly simple migration had become a legal, compliance, and technological nightmare overnight.

-The Office 365 migration strategy for inactive user data in a legacy archive, as suggested by Microsoft, is flawed.
+The Microsoft 365 migration strategy for inactive user data in a legacy archive, as suggested by Microsoft, is flawed.
 As you have seen above, it introduces too much time, cost, and risk to be a viable option.
 On top of these issues, you may well have to deal with delays and inflexibility from your current archiving provider, further restricting your move to the cloud.

 Archive360 believes that to achieve full control over your data, compliance, and security, archiving in your own cloud tenant is the only way to go.
 For those trapped in legacy archives like Enterprise Vault, SourceOne, Mimecast, NearPoint, Smarsh, or Global Relay, this new method unlocks new flexibility, not to mention cost savings and performance improvements.

-Rather than simply dump archived data for all of your inactive users into Office 365 using the methods explained above, a far less painful alternative exists that enables your business to benefit faster from the promise of cloud-based operations.
+Rather than simply dump archived data for all of your inactive users into Microsoft 365 using the methods explained above, a far less painful alternative exists that enables your business to benefit faster from the promise of cloud-based operations.
 Using a high-performance email migration tool that meets the operational, compliance, and legal needs of your business, you can migrate your archived and inactive user data at high speed and in an accurate manner that ensures data fidelity and chain of custody.

 Archive360 works with you to extract your data, including inactive user data, quickly and securely from your legacy archive.
 As part of the process, we’ll help you answer key migration questions to ensure a seamless shift to the cloud, including: